Last Updated on

 In fact, it’s now a threat to key players in the money transfer world.
 And it is not stopping soon.
 While WorldFirst is an exchange rate and money transfer service that targets e-commerce customers, TransferWise is a p2p (peer-to-peer) money transfer service with a goal to do away with interbank exchange fees.

-Since coming into the field of money transfer, it has moved or transferred over 3 billion pounds of customer’s money thanks to its no-fee policy.
+Since coming into the field of money transfer, it has moved or transferred over 3 billion pounds of customer’s money thanks to its no-fee policy (including no monthly fee for usage)

 It is no doubt a force to reckon with as its innovations have been well received by customers across the world.
 That’s because it makes transferring money overseas efficient and a lot easier.
 TransferWise HQ’s are located in London and has offices across Tallinn and New York.